 Jonas Øglænd took over Sandnes Jernvarefabrikk

 The story about Oglaend System began in 1976, when Jonas Oglaend AS took over Sandnes Jernvarefabrikk (hardware factory).
-Gunnstein Austigard (picture), a young electrical engineer from Jonas Oglaend AS was assigned to analyse and evaluate the product portfolio of this acquisition.
-Austigard concluded that among garbage cans, wheelbarrows and copper items there was a greater potential for cable ladders especially within the oil and gas sector that had just started blooming in Norway.
+Gunnstein Austigard (pictured), a young electrical engineer from Jonas Oglaend AS, was assigned to analyze and evaluate the product portfolio of this acquisition.
+Austigard concluded that among garbage cans, wheelbarrows and copper items there was a greater potential for cable ladders especially within the oil and gas sector, which was on the rise in Norway.

 A new market leader was born